Setting up a 4K Kodi box with sndio on FreeBSD

 Not bit-perfect

-I recommend changing hw.snd.feeder_rate_quality from its default of 1.
-According to sound(4), the default of linear interpolation doesn’t provide anti-aliasing filtering.
-I like to start from the highest resampling quality possible and lower the value if needed.
+Change hw.snd.feeder_rate_quality from its default value of 1.
+According to sound(4), the default linear interpolation doesn’t provide antialiasing filtering.
+I prefer to start with the highest resampling quality possible and lower the value if needed.

 # sysctl hw.snd.feeder_rate_quality=4

-Note that sndiod is not needed in either case.
+Note that sndiod isn’t needed in either case.

 Staying up to date